 6 Ways to Optimize Cloud Costs

-If you’re a FinOps professional – or if you’re an IT or business leader concerned about controlling expenses – here are several ways to optimize cloud costs.
+If you’re a FinOps professional – or if you’re an IT or business leader concerned about controlling expenses – below are several ways to optimize cloud costs.

-#1 Make sure you’re using the right cloud.
-Your mission critical applications might benefit from a private, hosted cloud or even deployment in an on-premises environment, but that doesn’t mean all of your workloads need to be deployed in the same environment.
+Your mission-critical applications might benefit from a private, hosted cloud, or even deployment in an on-premises environment, but that doesn’t mean all of your workloads need to be deployed in the same environment.
 In addition, cloud technologies are getting more sophisticated all the time.
 Review your cloud deployments annually to make sure you have the right workloads in the right clouds.

-#2 Review your disaster recovery strategy.
 More businesses than ever are leveraging AWS and Azure for disaster recovery.
-These pay-as-you-go cloud solutions can ensure your failover site is available when needed without requiring that you duplicate resources.
+Essentially, these pay-as-you-go cloud solutions can ensure your failover site is available when needed without requiring that you duplicate resources.

 If you’re deploying workloads on a cloud platform such as AWS or Azure for the first time, a knowledgeable partner who knows all the tips and tricks can be a real asset.
-It’s easy to overlook features, like Reserved Instances, that can help you lower monthly cloud costs.
+Unfortunately, it’s easy to overlook features like Reserved Instances, that can help you lower monthly cloud costs.

-#4 Outsource some or all of your cloud management.
 Many IT departments are short-staffed with engineers wearing multiple hats.
 In the course of doing business, it’s easy for cloud resources to be underutilized or orphaned.
-The right cloud partner can help you find and eliminate these resources to lower your costs.
+Ultimately, the right cloud partner can help you find and eliminate these resources to lower your costs.

-#5 Outsource key roles.
 Many IT roles, especially in areas like IT security and IBM system administration, are hard to fill.
 Although you want someone with experience, you may not even need them full-time.
-Instead of going in circles trying to find and recruit the right talent – only to lose them within six months to a competitor – consider outsourcing some of your IT responsibilities to a managed services provider.
+In the end, consider the benefit of outsourcing some of your IT responsibilities to a managed services provider.
+Rather than going in circles trying to recruit top talent, only to lose them to a competitor within six months.

-#6 Increase your visibility.
-Even if you decide to outsource some or all of your cloud management, you’ll still want to keep an eye on things.
+In the end, even if you decide to outsource some or all of your cloud management, you’ll still want to keep an eye on things.
 The TRiA Cloud Management Platform provides visibility across your cloud environments from a single console.
-In a follow up post, we’ll dig deeper into TRiA and talk about several more ways a cloud management platform can help you optimize cloud costs.